 Oracle offers offline data transfer solutions that let you migrate data to Oracle Cloud Infrastructure.
 You can also export data currently residing in Oracle Cloud Infrastructure to your data center offline.
 Moving data over the public internet is not always feasible because of high network costs, unreliable network connectivity, long transfer times, and security concerns.
 Our transfer solutions address these pain points, are easy to use, and provide faster data upload compared to over-the-wire data transfer.

-Data Transfer is not available in Oracle Cloud Infrastructure Government Cloud realms.
+Data Transfer is not available in Oracle Cloud Infrastructure Government Cloud regions.

-Data transfer and export are supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), and UK South (London) regions.
+Data transfer and export are supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), UK South (London), and Japan Central (Osaka) regions.

 To simplify this Data Transfer documentation, we generically refer to Object Storage to mean that you can transfer data into a bucket in either the Object Storage tier or Archive Storage tier.

 - You send your data as files on encrypted commodity disk to an Oracle transfer site.
 Operators at the Oracle transfer site upload the files into your designated Object Storage bucket in your tenancy.

 - This transfer solution requires you to source and purchase the disk used to transfer data to Oracle Cloud Infrastructure.
 The disk is shipped back to you after the data is successfully uploaded.

 - See Data Import - Disk for details.

 - appliance-based data transfer